axiros/terminal_markdown_viewer/README.md

 ### Lastly

-*sorry for the aggressive promotion of setdefaultencoding, hope it does not hurt anybody's feelings;-) I'm only on posix and there it just rocks.*
+*sorry for the aggressive promotion of setdefaultencoding, hope it does not hurt anybody's feelings;-) I'm only on posix and don't deal with last century encodings.
+Py2's text handling with it just rocks, far better than on 3, imho.*